Looking for a great gaming keyboard? Here is our list of all the best keyboards available for gaming in 2018. Tested by our dedicated gaming team.

 Expand for Full Review

-This keyboard was on our list of the best keyboards for last year, and with the new 2017 model, it is no different this year.
+This keyboard was on our list of the best keyboards for last year, and with the newer model, it is no different.
 Although it is mostly its design that has been upgraded, the ergonomics are also a lot better.
 The keys have also been replaced with new ones.
 The keys were a big problem with the last version, and I would love to say that they have completely fixed it.
-Although the feel of the buttons has been improved a lot, they are still and issue.
+Although the feel of the buttons has been improved a lot, they are still an issue.